Feb 10, 2021

 Have a flooded basement?
-You have home insurance so you are covered, right?
+You have home insurance, so you are covered, right?
 Not necessarily.
-While some water damage is covered under your home insurance policy, one area that is commonly excluded is basement flooding.
-This is often an area of insurance that homeowners struggle with and find confusing.
+While some water damage is covered, one area that is commonly excluded is basement flooding.

-Some forms of water damage are covered and some are not covered.
-However, one area that is NOT COVERED is overland flood damage.
-You will need to take out additional overland flood insurance coverage to ensure you are protected.
+Some forms of flood damage are covered by insurance and others are not.
+However, one area that is not is overland flood damage.
+You will need to add additional insurance to ensure you are protected.

 Overland flooding is a situation where water overflows from a lake, river, or body of water and causes damage to homes, vehicles, and other property.
 It is usually caused by extreme storms, heavy rainfall in short periods of time, and rapidly melting snow.
-Water damage from these events is typically not included in your home insurance coverage.
+Water damage from these events is typically not included.

-Overland flood insurance is offered by some insurance companies as an additional policy or coverage.
-If you live in a region that is prone to overland flooding from lakes and rivers, along flood plains, or in low areas, it's recommended that you invest in overland flood insurance.
+Overland flood protection is offered by some insurers as an add-on.
+If you live in a region that is prone to overland flooding from lakes and rivers, along flood plains, or in low areas, it's recommended that you invest in it.

 Why Isn't Flood Damage From Coastal Storms Covered?